How to Publish and Price Paperback Books with Amazon KDP

 Note: KDP recently introduced minimum pricing thresholds based on page count, especially for color books.
 Always check the Pricing Calculator in the dashboard.

-ScribeCount subscribers have access to a tool that helps them plug in the printing costs of your books and then experiment with various price points and marketplaces to find the optimal profit margin for their books.
+ScribeCount subscribers have access to a tool that helps them plug in the printing costs of their books and experiment with various price points and marketplaces to find the optimal profit margin.
 You'll find it and other tools in the "Tools" tab.
-We cover pricing in various countries and marketplaces in another article.

 After You Hit "Publish"